Acadia National Park Itinerary: 1, 2 & 3 Day Travel Guide

 Explore Bar Harbor & Bar Island Land Bridge

 If you haven’t already, wander the shops and streets of Bar Harbor.
-Whether you want to buy some souvenirs, eat some more around town, or just beep-and-bop in and out the local shops, Bar Harbor is well worth spending a couple of hours exploring.
+Whether you want to buy some souvenirs, eat some more around town, or just beep-and-bop in and out of local shops, Bar Harbor is well worth spending a couple of hours exploring.

 Additionally, when in town, you can check out and walk the Bar Island Land Bridge.
 For 1.5 hours before and after low tide, a gravel bar is exposed connecting the town of Bar Harbor and Bar Island.
 Walk along the gravel trail and explore small tide pools.
-Fare warning, you need to be aware of tide times for when the tide comes back in, the Bar Island Land Bridge become submerged and we’d hate for you to be stranded on Bar Island for 9 hours (till the tide lowers again).
+Fare warning, you need to be aware of tide times for when the tide comes back in, the Bar Island Land Bridge becomes submerged and we’d hate for you to be stranded on Bar Island for 9 hours (till the tide lowers again).

 Essentials To Pack For Acadia National Park

-It’s best to be prepared before entering into Acadia.
+It’s best to be prepared before entering Acadia.
 To help maximize your time in the park and to make it as enjoyable as possible, consider the below list of our essential items to have with you when venturing into Acadia National Park.

-- Day Bag: A comfortable day bay is must.
+- Day Bag: A comfortable day bay is a must.
 Whether you are using it to carry your snacks and water for hiking or your Go Pro and Camera gear for pictures, a comfortable and durable day pack is a great sidekick to your time in Acadia.

 - Water Bottle: You’ll be in nature so please avoid using single-use plastics.
 Do right by Mother Earth and pack and use a reusable water bottle.

 - Snacks: Snacks are always a must for us.
 We never want to stop exploring because we are starving and need to get something to eat.
-Plan to pack some granola bars, fruit, trial mix or whatever you fancy and have it with you in your day pack or car.
+Plan to pack some granola bars, fruit, trail mix, or whatever you fancy and have it with you in your day pack or car.
 As a reminder, the only place to eat in the park is Jordan Pond House and it’s just popovers.